Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Introduction

 \begin{theorem} Let $d \geq 1$ be an integer.
 A graph $G$ admits an antiparallel $d$-stable trace if and only if $\delta(G) > d$ and $G$ has a spanning tree $T$ such that each component of the co-tree $G-E(T)$ has an even number of edges or contains a vertex $v$ of degree at least $2d + 2$. \end{theorem}

 Actually related topics were, motivated with embedding and single face embeddings of graphs in surfaces, studied a long time ago.
-In $1951$, Ore~\cite{ore-1951} posed a problem, asking for a characterization of graphs that admit closed walk which traverses every edge exactly once in each direction and such that no edge is succeeded by the same edge in the opposite direction.
-The problem was partially solved in~\cite{troy-1966} and~\cite{eg-1984}, and completely solved almost $40$ years later by Thomassen~\cite{th-1990} as follows:
+In $1951$, Ore (1951) posed a problem, asking for a characterization of graphs that admit closed walk which traverses every edge exactly once in each direction and such that no edge is succeeded by the same edge in the opposite direction.
+The problem was partially solved by Troy (1966) and Eggleton and Skilton (1984), and completely solved almost $40$ years later by Thomassen (1990) as follows:

-\begin{theorem} {\rm \cite[Theorem~$3.3$]{th-1990}} A graph $G$ admits a closed walk which traverses every edge exactly once in each direction and such that no edge is succeeded by the same edge in the opposite direction if and only if $\delta(G) > 1$ and $G$ has a spanning tree $T$ such that each component of the co-tree $G-E(T)$ has an even number of edges or contains a vertex $v$ of degree $\geq 4$. \end{theorem}
+\begin{theorem} A graph $G$ admits a closed walk which traverses every edge exactly once in each direction and such that no edge is succeeded by the same edge in the opposite direction if and only if $\delta(G) > 1$ and $G$ has a spanning tree $T$ such that each component of the co-tree $G-E(T)$ has an even number of edges or contains a vertex $v$ of degree $\geq 4$. \end{theorem}

 Note that Theorem~\ref{thm:1anti} is Theorem~\ref{thm:main} for $d = 1$.